lydiaroh03/BENG183FinalPaper/Group_37_deepTools.md

 ## 02 Introduction<a name="211"></a>
 ### What is "deepTools"?

-deepTools is essentially a collection of tools, used primarily in the Bioinformatics field, designed for analysis and visualization of data obtained from Next Generation Sequencing Technologies[Chip-Seq, RNA-Seq, ATAC-Seq].
-It is useful in the way that the design of the toolkit allows for it to handle large datasets, making it easier for researchers to use for processing, quality control as well as visualization purposes.
+deepTools is a versatile and widely used bioinformatics toolkit designed to streamline the analysis and visualization of high-throughput sequencing data.
+It is particularly useful for data derived from next-generation sequencing (NGS) experiments, such as ChIP-seq, RNA-seq, and ATAC-seq.
+These experiments often produce large and complex datasets that require specialized tools to process, normalize, and visualize effectively.

+Originally developed at the Max Planck Institute, deepTools was created to address the specific challenges faced in genomic and epigenomic studies.
+Its key functionalities include converting unwieldy raw data formats into more manageable ones, performing essential quality checks, and generating high-quality, publication-ready visualizations.
+The suite has been widely adopted by researchers for its efficiency, flexibility, and ability to provide meaningful insights into genomic data.

+By supporting tasks like signal normalization, file conversion, and data visualization, deepTools has become an essential part of the modern bioinformatics toolkit, enabling researchers to make sense of complex genomic data and advance their understanding of biological systems.

 ### Purpose of deepTools
 deepTools is a suite of command-line tools designed for the analysis and visualization of high-throughput sequencing data.
 Its key objectives include enabling researchers to: